 Our Senior Pastor, the grandson of a Methodist Elder, was born in North Chicago and grew up in Phoenix Arizona.
 (He moved to Phoenix when he was 6 years old.)

 He attended Glendale Community College, The University of Arizona and Northern Arizona University.
-While studying at Northern Arizona University, he met Geri Dodge; they were married on November 4th, 1978 and have nine children (4 by birth, and 5 by adoption), and nine grandchildren.
+While studying at Northern Arizona University, he met Geri Dodge; they were married on November 4th, 1978 and have nine children (4 by birth, and 5 by adoption), and thirteen grandchildren.

 Pastor David graduated with a Bachelor of Science degree in Psychology, and later attended graduate school at Princeton Theology Seminary, where he earned his Master of Divinity Degree.
 He felt a call to Ordained Ministry when he was 16 years old, however he did not act on that call until he was 32.

 Pastor David was ordained an Elder in the United Methodist Church in 1992, and has served churches in Camp Verde Arizona, Tucson Arizona, and Las Vegas Nevada.
 He is trained as a church growth consultant, and has assisted numerous congregations in revitalization.

 He has a passion for preaching and teaching, and for encouraging people to answer God’s call upon their lives.
 Pastor David has also served as the North District Superintendent from 2003-2008 and as Dean of the Cabinet from 2006-2008.
 Pastor David became the Senior Pastor to Desert Spring UMC, Las Vegas, NV on July 1, 2008.